Time fractional stochastic differential equations driven by pure jump L\'evy noise: Further discussions

 Then we have

-where $r(t,s)$ is defined as in \eqref{resolvent}. \end{lem} Apart from Gronwall type inequality, we also need a lemma as Lemma \ref{scale}.
+where $r(t,s)$ is defined as in \eqref{resolvent}. \end{lem} Apart from Gronwall type inequality, we also need a counterpart to Lemma \ref{scale}.
 Indeed, the following lemma gives a sufficient condition: \begin{lem} If for any $u \in (0,1)$, the function

 is an increasing function.
 Then for any $\theta: [0,+\infty) \rightarrow \mathbb{R}$ locally bounded and $\alpha^* \in [0,1)$, we have for all $T>0$,